 We have to know what is at stake for anything to change.

-In oct 2019 photobook 'Turn the tide' will be published with the results of the project.
+In oct 2019 photobook 'Turn the tide' has been published with the results of the project.
+An exhibition with a selection of images from the book will take place until 8 december 2019 at the Natuurhistorisch Museum Rotterdam.